 Jill Stevenson is an Associate Professor of Theatre Arts who joined MMC’s theatre faculty in 2006.
-Her most recent book is Sensational Devotion: Evangelical Performance in 21st-Century America (University of Michigan Press, 2013).
-She is also the author of Performance, Cognitive Theory, and Devotional Culture: Sensual Piety in Late Medieval York (Palgrave, 2010) and co-editor of Thresholds of Medieval Visual Culture: Liminal Spaces (Boydell and Brewer, 2012).
+Her most recent book is Sensational Devotion: Evangelical Performance in 21st-Century America (University of Michigan Press, 2013; forthcoming in paperback, 2016).
+She is also the author of the book Performance, Cognitive Theory, and Devotional Culture: Sensual Piety in Late Medieval York (Palgrave, 2010) and co-editor of the collection Thresholds of Medieval Visual Culture: Liminal Spaces (Boydell and Brewer, 2012).
 She has published articles in various journals and collections.

 Associate Professor of Theatre Arts